Working in Seoul

 A steady stream of English-speaking foreigners make their way to the country each year in search of financial, professional and cultural gain.
 By far the most popular source of income for these expats is teaching English in South Korea.

 English teaching jobs have traditionally been fairly easy to obtain for expats from countries such as the UK, the USA, Canada and South Africa, as long as they meet a few basic requirements.
-At the same time, competition, especially for placements in schools based in Seoul, has increased and requirements have become slightly more stringent.
+However, in recent years the Korean government has been cracking down on those foreigners teaching English illegally or without the proper visa.
+Competition, especially for placements in schools based in Seoul, has also increased and requirements have become slightly more stringent.

 Most expats secure a job in Seoul from overseas before they arrive, and often the employer applies for a work permit on their behalf.